Icinga/icinga2/doc/9-icinga2-api.md

     }

-**TODO** Add more config objects

 ## <a id="icinga2-api-config-management"></a> Configuration Management

 The main idea behind configuration management is to allow external applications creating configuration packages and stages based on configuration files and directory trees.
 This replaces any additional SSH connection and whatnot to dump configuration files to Icinga 2 directly.
-In case you’re pushing a new configuration stage to a package, Icinga 2 will validate the configuration asynchronously and populate a status log which can be fetched in a separated request.
+In case you are pushing a new configuration stage to a package, Icinga 2 will validate the configuration asynchronously and populate a status log which can be fetched in a separated request.